 Don’t expect a Cinderella ending when you’re life is designed to be a Little Mermaid.
 Life tends to customize your story just for you.

 I was tickled when the internet broke over Will & Jada Smith's 'candid' conversation on Jada's Red Table Talk.
 Everyone heard how Will pursued Jada and was hash-tagging Will's words like it was the holy grail or the new John 3:16.
-Soon after, recording artist Ciara created her own buzz by spilling the beans on what she prayed for when it came to husband, Russell Wilson.
+Soon after, recording artist Ciara created her own buzz by spilling the beans on what she prayed for when it came to her husband, Russell Wilson.
 Women sat watching that interview with a notepad and pen, writing that prayer verbatim to bombard the gates of heaven (insert roll eye emoji).

 Give me a break!
 I promise you, lady, you already prayed that prayer-at least one hundred times.
 That, he, she, it, whatever you're praying for, just wasn't for you or not yet.
 Plain and simple.
 On top of that, how many of us have passed up on a 'Russell,' all because he wasn't a star quarterback who had just signed an 87.6 million dollar deal?
 Though I sincerely think it's not 'Russell' many women desire but the star life.
 The truth is, the part of the fairytale we love most is the 'rich' suitor.